What Is a Real Estate Commission? 5 Myths Busted for First-Time Sellers

 Myth 4: Real estate agents net all of their commissions

 This is a common myth.
 It can be jarring to see a commission of $15,000 on a $300,000 home sale.
 Sellers might wonder why a real estate agent earns that much money on one transaction.
 However, not all of that money goes into their pocket.
-First of all, the seller’s agent needs to split the fee with the buyer’s agent.
-Typically this is split 50/50, but can be split more unevenly if the seller’s team had more upfront costs.
+If you cover both the listing and the buyer’s agent fees, your agent will split the fee with the buyer’s agent.
+Sometimes this is split 50/50, but other times it might be divided unevenly if the seller’s team had higher upfront costs.

-Additionally, real estate agents have to pay their brokerages, unless they are a broker themselves.
+Additionally, real estate agents have to pay their brokerages unless they are brokers themselves.
 Brokers have received more training and can have other real estate agents work under them.
 The title also comes with more responsibility.
 Agents and brokers also have additional costs such as insurance and taxes.

 “It’s not all just this money in our pocket.
 And I think a lot of times people think we’re literally just sitting in an office waiting for the phone to ring doing nothing,” Christman says.
 “But we’re all working 40+ hours a week.”